 (5) Any member of the board or other governing body of a defendant public board or public body not hereinabove enumerated.
 If service cannot be made as provided in this Rule 4.03(e), the court may direct the manner of such service.

 Rule 4.04.
 Service By Publications; Personal Service out of State

 (a) Service by Publications.
 Service by publication shall be sufficient to confer jurisdiction:

-(1) When the defendant is a resident individual domiciliary having departed from the state with intent to defraud creditors, or to avoid service, or remains concealed therein with the like intent;
+(1) When the defendant is a resident individual domiciliary having departed from the state with the intent to defraud creditors or to avoid service, or remains concealed therein with the like intent;

 (2) When the plaintiff has acquired a lien upon property or credits within the state by attachment or garnishment, and